marcinduma/WILCLD-2611/docs/deploy_frontend-aws.md

 !!! tip
 	Place the DNS name of service copied to your web browser.
 It may not work imediately.
 Please wait few minutes if frontend is not visible yet.
-	If you use webRDP we recommend to copy URL from RDP to your main PC - use Guacamole interface - explained in Appendix: Guacamole.

 ### 3. Open the Application Dashboard: